coderitter/knight-log/README.md

   l.location = [ 'id', entity.id ]
-  // you can define a separator which is used when the array is joined into a string l.locationSeparator = ': ' l.lib('The next entity is being processed...')
+  // you can define a separator which is used when the array is joined into a string l.locationSeparator = ': ' l.dev('The next entity is being processed...')
 }
 ```